Sourcery CodeBench Virtual Edition

 Software development on Virtual Platforms

 Starting software development on a virtual platform before hardware is available reduces the overall time to market by shifting much of the software debug and system integration to proceed in parallel with hardware development.
-The visibility that Sourcery CodeBench Virtual Edition provides into the hardware helps debug complex software/hardware interactions, further reducing the time to market.
+The visibility that Sourcery CodeBench Virtual Edition provides into the hardware helps debug complex software/hardware interactions, further reducing project development schedules.
 Virtual platforms also facilitate quality improvements in three ways: firstly, they enable an iterative software development approach by incrementally coding, debugging and analyzing code layers instead of writing the code in advance and debugging it all when the prototype arrives; secondly, if hardware defects are discovered or hardware enhancements are required, there is still time to change the hardware design; lastly, virtual platforms are ideally suited to automated test and continuous integration environments.

-Architectural Analysis with Virtual Platforms
+HW/SW Performance Analysis with Virtual Platforms

 Software and Hardware co-debug on a Veloce Emulator